RyotaroOKabe/phonon_prediction/README.md

 - `cif_MVN.ipynb`
 - `cif_kMVN.ipynb`

 Store your CIF files in the `./cif_folder/`.
 The Jupyter notebooks will load the materials from this folder and perform the prediction.
+Seekpath automatically suggest the high-symmetry path for kMVN.
 Use the `idx_out` variable to specify which material to plot the results for.

 ---